marjasi/WinPixel/README.md

 # WinPixel
 A pixel art editor created with Windows API that allows you to draw 24x24 size pixel art and save it as .bmp files of the same size.
+## Quick start
+Launch the winPixel.exe file in the winPixel subdirectory and start painting!
 ## Main Features
 - Work with a 24x24 pixel drawing area and color it as you see fit.
 - Save your drawings as .bmp files and then later load them back into the editor.